How to convert your C-beam Machine to Modesty

 Frame: I have changed the uprights in the gantry to two pieces of 300 mm C-beam, instead of the four pieces of 250 mm 20x60.
 I have also decided to extend the frame i Y direction to 750 mm (since I use 700 mm linear rail), and limit the Y travel to 370 mm.
 I was thinking about maximizing to 450 mm since I'm only using the nut block, but choosed to limit it to 370 mm.
 This will give me the opportunity to make an encosure attached to the C-beam machine frame without the table travel to hit the enclosure.
 I have ordered two new pieces of aluminum extrusion in 750 mm length for the sides.
 I will use my two extra spares of 20x60 (from the sides) to attach in between the (new) sides, and also to give the SBR16 rail a more rigid attachment.

-Z axis: To start with I will use the original setup for Z axis, and in the future I will cut a new larger Z plate with the wheels on the outside of the C-beam, something like the XLplate but with a rigid holder for my router.
-The Z travel is not really defined yet since I have not choosen table yet, but I’m aiming for something around 40 mm.
+Z axis: To start with I will use the original setup for Z axis, and in the future I will cut a new larger Z plate with the wheels on the outside of the C-beam, perhaps the XLplate but with a rigid holder for my router.
+The Z travel is not really defined yet since I have not choosen table yet, but I’m aiming for something around 40 - 50 mm.

 X axis: XL gantry plate - gives approx 370 mm of travel.